 There are occasions when the trading volumes are very low and volatility is low.
 At these times, the Bollinger bands narrow greatly to form the Bollinger squeeze.
 When volatility picks up, the Bollinger bands widen and the price action breaks out either upwards or downwards.
 The key here is to know when the Bollinger bands will start to widen.
 In doing this, there is a custom indicator known as the Keltner band indicator which is used in conjunction with the Bollinger bands.
 Both indicators are added to the charts.
 The strategy is to detect when the Bollinger bands move inside the Keltner bands (the Bollinger squeeze) and when the Bollinger bands start to move out of the Keltner bands.
-The Keltner bands are a custom indicator and is available for free on the internet using the search engines.
+The Keltner bands are a custom indicator and are available for free on the internet using the search engines.

 - Reversal trading

 For the reversal trade, the trader aims to sell at the upper Bollinger band or to buy at the lower Bollinger band.
 This is because when the market is range-bound (which is when this strategy is used), the limits of price action can be determined.
 Trade confirmation must be obtained from an indicator which shows overbought and oversold market conditions.
 The strategy works best during times when the majority of the market is waiting for some big news.
 At these times, trade volumes are low as most traders sit on the sidelines.
 The advantage is that the trader using this strategy also knows when to abandon this strategy, which is when the major news is released.